Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

 (def conn (d/connect db-uri))
 ```

 Load the file to the REPL and then [navigate](https://clojure.org/guides/repl/navigating_namespaces) to the `todo-db` namespace in the REPL.
-Once there run the following code in the REPL.
+Once there, run the following code in the REPL:

 ```clojure
 ;; REPL